mshelton/blackberries/README.md

 You will be prompted for your Threat Central credentials.

-4. Import the ThreatCentral transform configuration file in Maltego
+Step 4.
+Import the ThreatCentral transform configuration file in Maltego

 If the process completed successfully, then you receive the following message: